 Foreign-source earned income doesn't include:

-Compensation from the U.S. government or its agencies paid to members of the military or civilians working abroad
+Compensation or wages from the U.S. government or its agencies.
+This includes payment to members of the military or civilians working abroad.

-Value of meals and lodging excluded from income since it was furnished for the convenience of the employer
+Value of meals and lodging excluded from income.
+It was furnished for the convenience of the employer.

 Pension and annuity income, including Social Security benefits

-Wages paid by the U.S. government or 1 of its agencies
+Wages paid by the U.S. government or one of its agencies

 Amounts included in income due to employer contributions to a nonexempt employee trust or nonqualified annuity contract

-Payments received after the end of the tax year following the tax year when you performed the services that earned the income
+Payments you receive after the end of the tax year after the tax year when you performed the services that earned the income

-Any portion of your 2012 moving expense deduction allocable to 2013 that's included in your 2013 gross income
+Any portion of your 2012 moving expense deduction allocable to 2013.
+It’s included in your 2013 gross income.

-To learn more, see IRS Publication 54: Tax Guide for U.S. Citizens and Resident Aliens Abroad.
+To learn more, see Publication 54: Tax Guide for U.S. Citizens and Resident Aliens Abroad at www.irs.gov.